Skip to main content

 1. We call on Federal and State Executives, National and State Houses of Assembly to scale up agroecology and extension services yearly budget, and ensure timely consideration, passage, and total budget releases as a strategic approach to increase food production, reduce hunger and poverty and achieve the CAADP Commitment to Enhancing Resilience of Livelihoods & Production Systems to Climate Variability and Other Shocks.

-1. The need for a National Agroecology Strategy is recommended to be domiciled in the federal ministry of Agriculture and food security to scale up Agroecology Programmes.
+4. Nigeria needs a National Agroecology Strategy to be domiciled in the Federal Ministry of Agriculture and Food Security for coordination and scale up of Agroecology Programmes in Nigeria.

-1. The growth Enhancement Scheme (GES) should be re-introduced, and the budget should be increased to address the inputs gaps experienced by smallholder farmers, especially women and young people and to provide access to early maturing seeds, seedlings, livestock, fisheries and aquaculture, and poultry, thus supporting agroecological practices, indigenous seeds, and agrobiodiversity preservation for increased farm yields.
+8. The growth Enhancement Scheme (GES) should be re-introduced, focused on organic inputs, and the budget should be increased to address the inputs gaps experienced by smallholder farmers, especially women and young people and to provide access to early maturing seeds, seedlings, livestock, fisheries and aquaculture, and poultry, thus supporting agroecological practices, indigenous seeds, and agrobiodiversity preservation for increased farm yields.

-1. The private sector through Public-Private Partnerships (PPPs) that benefit smallholder farmers especially women and young people should promote agroecology and play a robust role in facilitating market access for agroecologically produced agriculture produce in Nigeria.
+11. The private sector through Public-Private Partnerships (PPPs) that benefit smallholder farmers especially women and young people should promote agroecology and play a robust role in facilitating market access for agroecological produced agriculture produce in Nigeria.

-1. Development Partners and Donors should increase their funding’s and programmes on agroecology and climate justice in Nigeria.
+12. Development Partners and Donors should increase their fundings and programmes on agroecology and climate justice in Nigeria.

-1. The Federal Government should invest more in Agricultural research and Innovation (Invest in Local Science) this will scale up Agroecological practices and Improve Food Security.
+13. The Federal Government should invest more in Agricultural research and Innovation (Invest in Local Science), this will scale up Agroecological practices and improve food security.

-1. Consumer and producers’ market on Agroecologically produced food should be prioritized by government to aid scale up.
+14. Consumers and producers’ market on Agroecological produced food should be prioritized by government to aid scale up.

-1. Government Should Promote Land Tenure Reforms, Resource Rights for Smallholder women farmers (SHWF) and Young persons, & access to farmland schemes for youths and women.
+15. Government should promote Land Tenure Reforms, Resource Rights for smallholder women farmers (SHWF) and young persons, & access to farmland schemes for youths and women.

 NEXT STEPS